 That means that all registered competitors will participate in two preliminary bouts, each bout consisting of ten poets.
 The first night they will perform in a round of four-minute poems.
 The order for this four-minute round will be determined by random draw.
-In the second half of that first bout will be a round of one-minute poems.
+The second half that first bout will be a round of one-minute poems.
 The order of this one-minute round will be in highest-to-lowest score from the last round.

 The second preliminary bout will occur the next night.
 It will also be composed of ten poets each, shuffled around so that as few poets as possible face each other in both prelims.
 This night starts with a round of two minute poems (random order), and then a round of three minute poems (highest-to-lowest order).

 The top ten poets from the preliminary bouts will advance to the finals stage.
 Ranking is determined by, firstly, the poet’s placement in each round, and then, if necessary, by scores.
 For example, a poet might place second in the one-minute round, third in the four-minute round, seventh in the two-minute round, and first in the three-minute round.
 This would give them a total rank of 13 (2+3+7+1).
 Lower ranks are better.
 If two poets are tied in rank, their relative strength ranking can be used as a tiebreaker.

 On finals night, the poets will be performing three-minute poems.
 The first round will consist of twleve poets.
 The top seven highest-scoring poets will move on to the second round.
 Then, the top four highest-scoring poets from the second round move on to the third and final round.
 The highest scoring poet in the third round becomes the Canadian Individual Poetry Slam Champion.
 It’s a blank slate each round, not a cumulative score from all three rounds.
 The order in each round is determined by random draw.